High-Logic/Genie-TTS/README.md

 | **Runtime Size**            | **\~200MB** |      \~several GB      |  Similar to GENIE   |
 | **Model Size**              | **\~230MB** |    Similar to GENIE    |       \~750MB       |

-> 📝 **Note:** Since GPU inference latency does not significantly improve over CPU for the first packet, we currently
-> only provide a CPU version to ensure the best out-of-the-box experience.
->
 > 📝 **Latency Test Info:** All latency data is based on a test set of 100 Japanese sentences (\~20 characters each),
 > averaged.
 Tested on CPU i7-13620H.